TinfFoil/isotopy-identification/keyframes/README.md

 # Keyframes

-This folder contains the software used to extract the keyframes, which are required to train the multimodal model.
+This folder contains the scripts used to extract the keyframes, which are required to train the multimodal model.

 ## Requirements